Sonnto/portfolio-template/README.md

 # portfolio-template

-This is my first repo.
+This is my first repo and project.